Why is Animal-Based Science Conducted in Canada?

 - Studying dogs to better understand and develop treatments for canine epilepsy

-Testing the efficacy and safety of products and medications.
-Health Canada legally requires medical research be performed on animals before human trials can commence.
+Testing the efficacy and safety of products and medications, as per legally required by Health Canada before human trials can commence.

 - Testing the safety of vaccines on rodents and non-human primates